sammuelyee/docs/cartodb-editor.md

 Select the colors of your dataset.
 You can customize these using CartoCSS, which we will cover more in-depth, but take a quick look [here](https://www.mapbox.com/tilemill/docs/manual/carto/) in the meantime.

 - **Described under [Simple](http://docs.cartodb.com/cartodb-editor.html#simple)**
-  - Composite operation
+  - Composite Operation
-  - Label text
+  - Label Text

 Refer to [CartoCSS documentation](http://docs.cartodb.com/cartodb-editor.html#cartocss) for an explanation of marker width, and marker stroke.

 #### Category
-Display data in different colors based on categories
+Display data in different colors based on categories.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/category.png' | prepend: site.baseurl }}" alt="Category Wizard" /></p>